 WeatherJourney.com

-Weather history & climate trends for any city — since 1940
+climate trends for your city

-WeatherJourney puts 80+ years of daily weather on one page: today's temperature next to the long-term normal, all-time records, the warming trend, and rainfall patterns for thousands of cities worldwide.
+WeatherJourney puts 80+ years of daily weather on one page: today's temperature next to the long-term average, all-time records, the warming trend, and rainfall patterns for thousands of cities worldwide.
 Free, ad‑light, historical context for any place on the map.

 Live temperatures across our cities